Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Enabling Biocomputing in IoBNT Networks

 \subsubsection{Wet Neuromorphic Computing}

-Computing can be realized in the analog domain using the already in place neuromorphic capabilities of biological systems \cite{perera2025wetneuromorphic}.
-For instance, within the cell, memory and computation are inherently integrated within the \ac{GRN} (which refers to neuromorphic computing).
-Unlike traditional von Neumann computers, where memory and computation run separately, the integrated capabilities within the cells result in a computational platform with lower energy consumption.
-The concept also extends to offloading computation into tissues and entire organisms.
-The most vivid examples are the brain organoids, where {NN} modules are developed in a culture of neuron cells as in \cite{cai2023brain,kagan2022invitro}.
+Computing can be realized in the analog domain using the already-in-place neuromorphic capabilities of biological systems \cite{perera2025wetneuromorphic,somathilaka2025analyzing}.\footnote{Neuromorphic computing denotes computing principles inspired by biological nervous systems, in which information processing emerges from distributed interactions among interconnected units and memory is embedded in the system dynamics, rather than being separated from computation as in conventional von Neumann architectures.} For instance, within the cell, memory and computation are inherently integrated into the \ac{GRN} (which refers to neuromorphic computing), enabling regression and pattern recognition tasks, as illustrated in \cite{somathilaka2025internet}.
+The concept also extends to offloading computation into tissues and entire organisms; see the most vivid examples in \cite{cai2023brain,kagan2022invitro}.

 Within the cell, arithmetic can be realized in the analog domain by engineering \ac{DNA} circuits, as summarized in \cite{purcell2014synthetic,balasubramaniam2023realizing,nagipogu2023survey}.
-Additionally, arithmetic can be achieved through the assembly of different \ac{DNA} tiles, as described in \cite[Sec.
-4.3]{lau2021efficient} and~\cite{brun2007arithmetic}.
 Examples include adders, multipliers, subtractors, power-laws, and dividers realized by combining \ac{DNA} circuits, as illustrated in the early work in \cite{daniel2013synthetic}.
-To a greater extent in the literature, feedforward {NNs} are the focus within the natural interaction among the network of genes that naturally resides within the cell.
-For instance, {NNs} are identified with genes as the computing units, transcription factors as the stimulus, and the degree of influence of transcription factors in the genes as the weights, see~\cite{somathilaka2023revealing,somathilaka2024wet} and the early work in \cite{kim2004neural}.
-Using these analogies between \ac{DNA}-chemical components and {NN} functions, the potential of operating {NN} structures already within the gene regulatory circuits is extensive; as a result of mining the connection in the gene regulatory network more than a hundred single-layer {NNs} have been identified \cite[Fig.~3]{balasubramaniam2023realizing}.
+To a greater extent, the literature focuses on implementing feedforward {NN} architectures that leverage the natural interactions among genes within the cell.
+For instance, {NNs} are identified with genes as the computing units, transcription factors as the stimulus, and the degree of influence of transcription factors in the genes as the weights \cite{somathilaka2023revealing,somathilaka2024wet,kim2004neural}.
+Using these analogies between \ac{DNA}-chemical components and {NN} functions, the potential of operating {NN} structures already within the gene regulatory circuits is extensive --as a result of mining the connection in the \ac{GRN}, more than a hundred single-layer {NNs} have been identified, see~\cite[Fig.~3]{balasubramaniam2023realizing}.